Evanidus14/Tinvaak-2-Gamepad-Setup/README.md

 Setting up Tinvaak 2 with a gamepad can be a daunting task with all of it's extra features and possible keybinds.
 In addition to that, the main combat mod, Engarde, works in such a way that dodges and power attacks won't respond to your analog stick movements - effectively locking you out of most of your defensive and offensive options right from the start.
 There are some workarounds such as mapping your controller to keyboard keys for movement, but this is less than ideal as it intereferes with movement and camera control, not to mention it's also a pain to set up.
 Hopefully, with the help of this guide, you won't have to worry about *that*, anymore.

 If you follow the instructions within this guide, you'll be able to play Tinvaak 2 utilizing all of what it's systems have to offer, comfortably, with your gamepad while still enjoying all of what a controller brings to the table.
-Finally, you won't have to download any crazy software or tinker around with configurations - all of that has already been done for you and will be linked for easy access further into the guide!
+Finally, you won't have to download any crazy software or tinker around with configurations - All we need is a Steam configuration and a custom_controlmap.txt which has already been done for you and will be linked for easy access further into the guide!

 ...
 You *will* have to spend time and read this guide in its entirety though, otherwise you will be lost when trying to use your controller in game.
 Please read the full guide before asking for support.
 This guide has been prepared to help YOU help yourself.
-With that being said, if you believe you've followed the guide to the letter and are still having issues, let someone of the team know in the support channel on the Wabbajack discord or in Tinvaak 2 Bugs & Questions channel on Althro's discord and we will be happy to assist you.
+With that being said, if you believe you've followed the guide to the letter and are still having issues, let someone on the team know in the support channel on the Wabbajack discord or in the Tinvaak 2 Bugs & Questions channel on Althro's discord and we will be happy to assist you.

 ## First Steps & Setup